-MATERIAL REQUIRED ROLES If tracing the trendline on the ground (eg. Under a tree, on a mat) Large sheet of paper with a straight line across the page and markers Facilitator Guides the exercise by asking the community questions.
-Writes the community's simple responses on the paper (number of bore wells, depth, crops, etc.). • If tracing the trendline on floor (eg. House, school, local hall) chalk • Note taker Writes down community explanations to why changes occurred.
+MATERIAL REQUIRED ROLES If tracing the trendline on the ground (e.g. under a tree, on a mat) Large sheet of paper with a straight line across the page and markers If tracing the trendline on floor (e.g. House, school, local hall) chalk Facilitator Guides the exercise by asking the community questions.
+Writes the community's simple responses on the paper (number of bore wells, depth, crops, etc.).
+Note taker Writes down community explanations to why changes occurred.
 This learning document can help understand the communities' situation.